Mass Spectrometry Services

 HPLC- analytical and preparative scale

 High performance liquid chromatography enables high resolution separation of compounds from a complex mixture allowing analysis, isolation and purification of individual analytes (typically peptides, proteins, small molecules, conjugates, RNA/DNA, polymers and dye-labeled compounds).
-The Facility uses several analytical and preparative scale HPLC instruments (for purification up to 100 mg).
+The Facility uses three Agilent Model 1100 analytical systems and a Gilson Model 271 preparative/semi-preparative scale HPLC (for purification up to 100 mg).